Fri, 29 July, 2016

 - chopped coriander or mint, diced avocado and sour cream, grated Cheddar or Gruyère cheese for garnish (optional)

-Check for seasoning, add more salt or chili powder if needed and serve with the pickled onions, garnishes of your choice and some plain rice if you fancy.
+5. Check for seasoning, add more salt or chili powder if needed and serve with the pickled onions, garnishes of your choice and some plain rice if desired.